Amazon’s Twitter ‘Ambassadors’ Rave About Warehouse Jobs, But They’re Not Fooling Everyone

 — Vanson (@slutaburger) August 24, 2018

-Many Twitter users aren’t falling for it either, as one user said that “It reads just like excerpts from the Human Resources and safety manuals.
+Many Twitter users aren’t falling for it either, as one user said the following.

+“It reads just like excerpts from the Human Resources and safety manuals.
 Person: How’s your job?
 Amazon FC Ambassador: It’s very well lit, thanks for asking.”

 Hello!
 I work in an Amazn warehouse and in my building, the working conditions are not that bad – very clean and well lit.
 My safety and well being are a top priority for my managers.
 The benefits are great – full medical insurance from day one, 401K, stocks, etc.